MRRI Drone Program

 Sep

-Drones can access remote or hard-to-reach areas that may be difficult for humans to reach, making them ideal for tasks such as monitoring wildlife habitats or inspecting infrastructure.
-The Meadowlands Research & Restoration Institute (MRRI) uses drones (unmanned aircraft systems) for aerial surveys and monitoring of the Hackensack Estuary.
+Drones, also known as UAS (Unmanned Aircraft Systems), can access remote or hard-to-reach areas that may be difficult or impossible for humans to reach.
+This makes them uniquely for conducting tasks such as inspecting infrastructure, classifying land-use, or monitoring wildlife habitats with minimal disturbance.
+The Meadowlands Research & Restoration Institute (MRRI) uses drones to conduct aerial surveys & monitor various sites throughout the Hackensack Estuary, outputting imagery with extremely high spatial resolution.

-The drone data services provided to in-house departments and outside private parties include georeferenced ortho imagery acquisition, plant cover measurements, and plant health assessment.
+Drone data services provided to in-house departments & outside private parties include georeferenced panoramic & orthomosaic imagery acquisition (both true color & multispectral), 4k video production, land / plant cover measurements, plant health assessment, & both 2D/3D mapping & rendering.
 MRRI’s drone pilots are FAA part 107 sUAS certified.
 For inquiries regarding drone projects, please contact Sandy Speers via e-mail at [email protected] or by calling 201.460.2800.

 Sep